skstavroglou/pattern_causality/README.md

 devtools::install_github("skstavroglou/pattern-causality")
 ```

-You can also install this package from
+You can also install the package from
 [CRAN](https://cran.r-project.org/web/packages/patterncausality/index.html)
 with: